euroargodev/argodmqc_owc/README.md

 # Software history

 - Migration of the code from from BODC/NOC git to euroargodev/argodmqc_owc.
 See https://github.com/euroargodev/User-Acceptance-Test-Python-version-of-the-OWC-tool/issues/10 for more details on the migration.
-Contribution from https://github.com/gmaze
+Contribution from @gmaze.

 - Alpha experts user testings with [feedbacks available here](https://github.com/euroargodev/User-Acceptance-Test-Python-version-of-the-OWC-tool/issues).
-Contributions from: https://github.com/kamwal, https://github.com/cabanesc, https://github.com/apswong
+Contributions from: @kamwal, @cabanesc, @apswong.

 - BODC created [the first version of the code](https://git.noc.ac.uk/bodc/owc-software-python), following the [Matlab implementation](https://github.com/ArgoDMQC/matlab_owc).
-Contributions from: https://github.com/matdon17, https://github.com/edsmall-bodc, https://github.com/kamwal.
+Contributions from: @matdon17, @edsmall-bodc, @kamwal.